MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_creation/training_dictionary.rst

    p(w.p_{i} | w) = \frac{c(w.p_{i} | w)}{max_{1\le i \le N_{w}}c(w.p_{i} | w)}

 The reason for using max normalization is to not penalize words with many pronunciations.
-Even though the probabilities no longer sum to 1, the log of the probabilities is used as summed costs in the lexicon FST, so summing to 1 within a word is not problematic.
+Even though the probabilities no longer sum to 1, the log of the probabilities is used as summed costs in the :term:`lexicon FST`, so summing to 1 within a word is not problematic.

 If a word is not seen in the training data, pronunciation probabilities are not estimated for its pronunciations.